pezhore/pezhore.github.io/_drafts/2017-12-12-cloudclient-vra-reservations.md

 ---
 What happens when you have ~500 VMs in vRealize Automation that need to have their reservations changed?
 You figure out a way to script that tedious process.
 (This will provide some background and more details on a recent [VMware Communities](https://code.vmware.com/forums/5098/vrealize-automation#577825) post.)

 I first started looking at what I was most familiar with - [PowervRA](https://github.com/jakkulabs/PowervRA) - a great community supported, PowerShell wrapper for the vRA API stack.
+Unfortunately, PowerVRA does not offer reservation manipulation - only reporting.

+[CloudClient](https://code.vmware.com/web/dp/tool/cloudclient/4.5.0) is a Java application wrapper for the vRA API.
+Bulk changing reservations is one use case, but several other uses exist in the documentaiton from that download site.

 The source gist can be found below